exploring self-realization, sacred personhood, and full humanity

 All of these become examples of “the emperor has no clothes”; we’re instructed by religious peers to say certain things which should reflect an inner conviction, but we feel nothing, and so we settle for, or convince ourselves that we're required to feign a display of belief, based on will-power.
 These faux encounters with God, accompanied by a near-cynical or fear-based churchy stagecraft and pageantry, jade us to, program us to ignore, the real thing, should it cross our path.
 The church doctrines, too often, are not even “chemical fire” for us, but only a hollow legal fiction; the result of which becomes, we don’t want to hear one more word of some vaunted “spirit union.”
 We’ve had enough of that godtalk, even if we continue to smile politely at church.

 The Troubadour Spirit Guides are well aware of this pandemic disappointment, and they know that their message will be delivered to a “tough room,” a virtual hostile audience.
 Even so, none of this resistance alters the fact that all the energy of the universe hides within the secret core of Consciousness, a “nuclear fire” of true love to knock your socks off, upend your life, eat you up and spit you out and recreate you.
 This is no empty godtalk but utmost pressing reality.
 As Spirit Guide Silver Birch put it, the real love is "so magnetic, so overwhelming."
-Note: he could have said this without the "so," but he was reaching for a superlative that could not express what he really wanted to say.
+Note: he could have said this without the "so," but he was reaching for a superlative that might express what he really wanted to say.
 He also said that the true love is part of the very essence of God's mind.

 In that day of all things becoming new, as I once expressed to an unbelieving friend, our testimony shall be, concerning the shattering revelation, the injection of nuclear-fire "spirit" into one's life -- "I remember little else."